Contemporary Sports and Games (10452.1)

 It is recognised that sometimes absence is unavoidable.
 If you are absent for more than two (2) sessions, however, your engagement with the unit could be considered unsatisfactory.

-It is expected that students will arrive at least 5-minutes before their allocated workshop and will work through each workshop for this unit in a timely fashion.
+It is expected that pre-service teachers will arrive at least 5-minutes before their allocated workshop and will work through each workshop in a timely fashion.

-The weekly workshops are practical and require full student participation.
-Therefore, to participate, students must be illness and injury free and be wearing clothing attire and footwear that is non-restrictive and appropriate for safe participation in physical activity.
-The weekly workshops are practical and require full student participation.
-Before any student participation in physical activity the following two (2) document must be completed, both documents can be found on the unit's Canvas site:
+The weekly workshops are practical and require full pre-service teachers participation.
+Therefore, to participate, pre-service teachers must be illness and injury free and be wearing clothing attire and footwear that is non-restrictive and appropriate for safe participation in physical activity.
+The weekly workshops are practical and require full pre-service teacher participation.
+Before any pre-service teacher participation in physical activity, the following two (2) documents must be completed, both documents can be found on the unit's Canvas site:

-- Physical Activity Consent Form.
-By completing the Physical Activity Consent Form you acknowledge the requirements of participation in the workshops as stated in the unit outline here and in Section 4b.
+- Physical Activity Unit Consent Form.
+By completing the Physical Activity Unit Consent Form you acknowledge the requirements of participation in the workshops as stated in the unit outline here and in Section 4b.

-Students who are unfit to exercise (e.g. illness or injury) will not be able to participate.
+Pre-service teachers who are unfit to exercise (e.g., injury) will not be able to ‘physically' participate.
+However, they will still be able to engage in the micro-teaching workshops in other capacities.

 Appropriate footwear (e.g., runners, court shoes) refers to enclosed shoe that covers the entire foot (including instep, toes and heel) and must be worn at all times.
 Casual shoes (e.g. ballet flats, converse) are not appropriate.